DanielCavalheiro/msat/README.md

 # MSAT (Masked Static Analysis Tool)

 MSAT (Masked Static Analysis Tool) is an innovative static analysis tool designed for PHP codebases that prioritizes code confidentiality.
 Unlike traditional static analysis tools, MSAT first encrypts your codebase and then performs vulnerability detection on the encrypted code.
 The results are also encrypted, ensuring that only the person who initiated the encryption can decrypt and view the findings.
+It can also be run without encryption.

 ## Table of Contents